north/generator-style-prototype/readme.md

 This will export your static assets to a folder (by default `export`).
 If you include the `--to=/path/to/export`, it will export to the folder of your choosing.

-If you would like to deploy your final site to [GitHub pages](http://pages.github.com/), you can run the following command:
+If you would like to deploy your final site to [GitHub pages](http://pages.github.com/), you can run the following command after having built your site using `grunt build`:

 ```
 grunt deploy
 ```

-You _must_ have built your site using `grunt build` before you run `grunt deploy`.

 ### Changing Version Number